tjasart/tjasart.github.io/README.md

 This is the source code for the Tjaša Žurga web 'business card' page.
-It is build in [Hexo](https://hexo.io/)
+It is build in [Hexo](https://hexo.io/) and available at  [http://tjasazurga.github.io/](http://tjasazurga.github.io/).

 ## Development